XanaduAI/CFQMagnus/README.md

 pip install -e .
 ```

-You may also create a new conda environment before this, though the packages we use are standard (numpy, matplotlib,...).
+You may also create a new conda environment before this, though the packages we use are standard ones and can be found in the `requirements.txt`.

 ## How to cite